 Tuition, fees, and other charges applicable to programs in the Medical Sciences Campus are described as approved by the Board of Trustees at the date of publication of this Bulletin.
 Additional expenses may be incurred, depending on the program.
 All amounts and fees are subject to change.
 Tuition and fees are to be paid by the student at the time of registration.

-Students with honor registration, University employees, and the children and spouses of permanent University employees do not pay tuition fees.
+Students with honor registration, University employees, and the children and spouses of permanent University employees do not pay tuition fees, except for those enrolled in self-financing programs.